Arachni/arachni/README.md

 Arachni is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications.

 Arachni is smart, it trains itself by learning from the HTTP responses it receives during the audit process and is able to perform meta-analysis using a number of factors in order to correctly assess the trustworthiness of results and intelligently identify false-positives.

-Unlike other scanners, it takes into account the dynamic nature of web applications, can detect changes caused while travelling<br/>
-through the paths of a web application's cyclomatic complexity and is able to adjust itself accordingly.<br/>
+Unlike other scanners, it takes into account the dynamic nature of web applications, can detect changes caused while travelling through the paths of a web application's cyclomatic complexity and is able to adjust itself accordingly.

 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.

-Moreover, Arachni yields great performance due to its asynchronous HTTP model (courtesy of [Typhoeus](https://github.com/pauldix/typhoeus)) -- especially when combined with a High Performance Grid setup which allows you to combine the resources of multiple nodes for lightning fast scans.<br/>
+Moreover, Arachni yields great performance due to its asynchronous HTTP model (courtesy of [Typhoeus](https://github.com/pauldix/typhoeus)) -- especially when combined with a High Performance Grid setup which allows you to combine the resources of multiple nodes for lightning fast scans.

 Thus, you'll only be limited by the responsiveness of the server under audit.

 Finally, it is versatile enough to cover a great deal of use cases, ranging from a simple command line scanner utility, to a global high performance grid of scanners, to a Ruby library allowing for scripted audits.

 **Note**: _Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for general purpose scraping, data-mining, etc with the addition of custom modules._

 ### Arachni offers:

 #### A stable, efficient, high-performance framework

-Module, report and plugin writers are allowed to easily and quickly create and deploy their components with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.<br/>
+Module, report and plugin writers are allowed to easily and quickly create and deploy their components with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.

-Furthermore, they are encouraged to take full advantage of the Ruby language under a unified framework that will increase their productivity without stifling them or complicating their tasks.<br/>
+Furthermore, they are encouraged to take full advantage of the Ruby language under a unified framework that will increase their productivity without stifling them or complicating their tasks.

 #### Simplicity

-Although some parts of the Framework are fairly complex you will never have to deal them directly.<br/>
+Although some parts of the Framework are fairly complex you will never have to deal them directly.

 From a user's or a component developer's point of view everything appears simple and straight-forward all the while providing power, performance and flexibility.

 ## Feature List